19hours/sg-statutes/Acts/Singapore Tourism (Cess Collection) Act.md

 ### Imposition of cess

-5\.—(1) Subject to subsection (2), there shall be levied —

-(a) in respect of every room or suite occupied each day in every tourist hotel; and

-(b) in respect of all sales made and all charges levied or collected —

-(i) by tourist food establishments; and

-(ii) by tourist public houses,

-a cess at the rate set out in the First Schedule.
+5\.—(1) The Minister may from time to time, by order published in theGazette, declare a tourist event to which this section applies (hereinafter referred to as a declared tourist event) and the period of the declared tourist event.

+(2) There shall be levied under any order made under subsection (1) in respect of such descriptions of sales made, and of charges levied or collected, during the period of the declared tourist event by such tourist hotels, tourist food establishments and tourist public houses as shall be specified in the order, a cess at such rates as shall be specified in the order.

+(3) The Minister shall consult the Board before making an order under subsection (1).

-(1A) For the purposes of subsection (1) and the First Schedule, any sales or charges on which cess is levied shall exclude the amount of any goods and services tax charged on the supply to which the sales or charges relate.
+(4) For the purposes of subsection (2), any sales or charges on which cess is levied shall exclude the amount of any goods and services tax charged on the supply to which the sales or charges relate.

-(2) Subsection (1)(b) shall not apply to —
+(5) Any order made under subsection (1) may provide for different rates of cess in respect of —

-(a) sales made, or charges levied or collected for services rendered, by a shop or office which is situated within a tourist public house and does not have the facilities for the preparation of cooked food for sale;
+(a) the same description of sales made, and of charges levied or collected, by tourist hotels, tourist food establishments and tourist public houses in different circumstances; and

-(b) service charges or gratuities levied or collected by the tourist food establishment or tourist public house; and
+(b) different descriptions of sales made, and of charges levied or collected, by tourist hotels, tourist food establishments and tourist public houses in the same circumstances.

+(6) In this section, “tourist event” means any activity that —

+(a) promotes Singapore as a travel or tourist destination; or

-(c) charges levied or collected by a tourist public house for the services, or for the use of the facilities, set out in the Second Schedule.
+(b) is intended wholly or partly for the benefit of, or for the purpose of attracting, visitors to Singapore.

-(3) The Minister may, in the First Schedule, classify tourist hotels, tourist food establishments and tourist public houses and specify the rate of cess to be paid in respect of each such tourist hotel, tourist food establishment and tourist public house.

-(4) The Minister may from time to time, by order published in the Gazette, add to, vary or revoke the whole or any part of the First and the Second Schedules.

-(5) For the purposes of this section, “shop” includes a stall or space in a tourist public house which has been rented out or set aside exclusively for the purpose of selling goods or for providing services of any kind.
+[16/2008 wef 19/09/2008]

 ### Person liable to pay cess

-6\.—(1) The cess levied in respect of every room or suite occupied each day in a tourist hotel shall be accounted for and paid by the proprietor of the tourist hotel to the Board within the time and in the manner prescribed by the Board.

-(2) The cess levied in respect of all sales made and all charges levied or collected by a tourist food establishment or a tourist public house shall be accounted for and paid by the proprietor of the tourist food establishment or the tourist public house to the Board within the time and in the manner prescribed by the Board.
+6\.
+The cess levied in respect of sales made, and charges levied or collected, by a tourist hotel, a tourist food establishment or a tourist public house as specified in any order under section 5 shall be accounted for and paid by the proprietor of the tourist hotel, the tourist food establishment or the tourist public house, as the case may be, to the Board within the time and in the manner prescribed by the Board.

-### Recovery of cess from customer

-7\.—(1) Any person who is liable under section 6 to pay cess may recover such cess from a customer or from the person for whom services are rendered and the person so recovering the cess shall show on a receipt or other document issued by him the amount of cess which has been so recovered.

-(2) Any person who recovers the cess payable by him from a customer or the person for whom services are rendered shall not recover more than the amount of cess for which he is liable to pay under this Act.

-(3) No person shall charge or collect from any person any sum of money for the purpose of paying cess levied under this Act in respect of any sale made or charges collected or levied by him or on his behalf unless he is liable under this Act to pay such cess.

-(4) Any person who contravenes any of the provisions of this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.
+[16/2008 wef 19/09/2008]

+7\.
+[Deleted by Act 16/2008 wef 19/09/2008]

 ### Power of Chief Executive to obtain information

-8\.—(1) The Chief Executive or an officer or agent of the Board authorised by the Chief Executive in that behalf shall at all times have full and free access to all buildings, places, books, documents and other papers for the purpose of ascertaining the amount of cess to be paid by any person under this Act, and may, without fee or reward, inspect, copy or make extracts from any such books, documents or papers.
+8\.—(1) The Chief Executive or an officer or agent of the Board authorised by the Chief Executive shall at all times have full and free access to all buildings, places, books, documents and other papers to enable the Board to advise the Minister as to —

+(a) whether any tourist hotel, tourist food establishment or tourist public house should be specified in any order under section 5; or

+(b) the amount of cess to be paid by any person under this Act,

+and may, without fee or reward, inspect, copy or make extracts from any such books, documents or papers.

+[16/2008 wef 19/09/2008]

 (2) The Chief Executive or an officer or agent of the Board authorised by the Chief Executive in that behalf may take possession of any such books, documents or papers where in his opinion —